 Born in 1984, Taryn Beri is from Wellington and specializes in taa moko (cultural tattooing), digital art and contemporary Māori painting.
 She has recently started exploring spoken word poetry and aspects of performance art as well.

 Her journey as a professional artist started in 2008 when she moved to Gisborne to study at Toihoukura Māori Art School where she learned for one year.
 Following that, she began an intense one-on-one taa moko apprenticeship on the East Coast of New Zealand with a tohunga (master/expert) cultural tattooer.
 For three years she learned the tikanga (protocols), culture, techniques, patterns and designs associated with the cultural practice of taa moko.
 In 2011, she also studied Mātauranga Māori (traditional knowledge) for one year at Te Wānanga o Raukawa.

 In 2012 Taryn set out on her own to develop her art practice as a full time professional artist.
 Prior to 2008, her background was in Māori fashion and adornment design, graphic design, branding, marketing and business management.

-Taryn has been involved with exhibitions at venues such as Te Papa Tongarewa National Museum of New Zealand, The Royal Ontario Museum (Canada), The Field Museum (Chicago), Musee du quai Branly (Paris), Ora NY Gallery (New York), Museo de la las culturas (Mexico City) and Musee de la civilization (Quebec) among others.
+Taryn has been involved with exhibitions at venues such as Te Papa Tongarewa National Museum of New Zealand, The Royal Ontario Museum (Canada), The Natural History Museum of Los Angeles County, The Agung Rai Museum of Art (Bali), The National Library of New Zealand, Manifacto Amsterdam, The Field Museum (Chicago), Musee du quai Branly (Paris), Ora NY Gallery (New York), Museo de la las culturas (Mexico City) and Musee de la civilization (Quebec) among others.

 The inter-relatedness, similarities and commonalities between different indigenous groups of people around the world is of great interest to her.